The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

 The convergence to stability in the previous example is not an accident, but rather a reflection of a more general result that we will now present.
-Before proving our main theorem, we recall the definition of a no-regret learning algorithm. \begin{definition} Consider the online learning protocol, where at every time step $t$, the Learner selects a vector $\theta_t \in \Theta$, and then having seen $\theta_t$, Nature selects a loss $\ell_t:\Theta \rightarrow \R$.
-An algorithm guarantees no regret if at every round $t$ it selects $\theta_t \in \Theta$ such that no matter the choice of function $\ell_t$,
+Before proving our main theorem, we recall the definition of a no-regret learning algorithm. \begin{definition} Consider the online learning protocol, where at every time step $t$, the Learner selects a vector $\theta_t \in \Theta$, and then, having seen $\theta_t$, Nature selects a loss $\ell_t:\Theta \rightarrow \R$.